Bri-J-C/CurtainController/CONFIGURATION.md

    - Makes grinding noises
    - Skips steps
    - Stalls under load
-5. Typical range: 800-1500µs for quiet, reliable operation ive found
+5. Typical range: 500-1500µs for quiet, reliable operation ive found
+6. Using the POT on the motor controller will GREATLY determine the volume of operation. aim for JUST enough power to move the curtains while still being able to move the curtains.

 ## Troubleshooting